 Remove the cookies from the oven and let them cool for 15 minutes on the baking sheet.
 When you remove the cookies, the top of the cookies will be soft.
 They will firm up and be crunchy as they cool.

 Melt the chocolate over bain-marie.
 Place the chopped chocolate into a heat proof bowl that sits over a pan of simmering water.
-Stir often.
-Melt the chocolate in the oven: Place the chopped chocolate into an ovenproof dish.
+Stir often until the chocolate melts.
+Melt the chocolate in the preheated oven at 210F(100C): Place the chopped chocolate into an ovenproof dish.
 When the chocolate starts melting, stir the chocolate.
-Stir as needed.
+Continue melting-stirring steps until the chocolate melts.

 Dip the cookies into the melted chocolate.
 Sprinkle orange zest over the chocolate.